brenda-rg/CS100/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10973556&assignment_repo_type=AssignmentRepo)

- [//]: # > As you complete each section you **must** remove the prompt text.
-Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
- > Prompt text is any lines beginning with "\>"
- > Replace anything between \<...\> with your project specifics and remove angle brackets.
-For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Kooala
- > Your author list below should include links to all members GitHub (remove existing author).

  > Authors: [Alexandar Nguyen](https://github.com/Xander-git), [Brenda Rojas](https://github.com/brenda-rg), [Abigail Orozco B](https://github.com/aoroz064), [Iheanyichukwu Kalu-Okere](https://github.com/Ikkoding)

- > You will be forming a group of **FOUR** students and working on an interesting project.
-The project has 4 phases, each one with specific requirements.
-A list of proposed project ideas that have been successful in previous quarters is listed in the project specifications document on Canvas.
-You can select an idea from the list and start thinking about the features you will implement.
-If you want to propose your own original idea, you will have to contact your instructor to discuss the project and obtain written permission before you submit your project proposal (Phase 1).
-The project work should be divided almost equally among team members.
-You can of course help each other, but it needs to be clear who will be responsible for which features.
-Additionally, you are expected to follow Scrum patterns, specifically the use of a Scrum (Project) board, Sprints, and Scrum meetings.

- > ## Expectations
- > * The backend of your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
- > * **Each member of the group must actively participate in the Github Project board, writing unit tests, and reviewing commited code.**
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.
-You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
- > Your project description should summarize the project you are proposing.
-Be sure to include:
- > * Why is it important or interesting to you?

     A task scheduler is an interesting project idea for our team to build because we utilize some form of schedule on a daily basis.
 We all have some form of improvement we would like to see from our task scheduler and we feel the most invested in this topic.
 We are looking for something that is better tailored for juggling our schedules, while also still being a robust software that anyone can use.

- > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)

-    - C++, Visual Studio Code, Git, Valgrind, Vim, Github, Cmake
+> Code/Tools used in development: C++, Visual Studio Code, Git, Valgrind, Vim, Github, Cmake

- > * What will be the input/output of your project?

-    Inputs: Some of the inputs include: The user will be able to enter the specific event that they wants to modify/add, the due dates of the events, the action they want to make, type of event they want to add (category).
+> Inputs: Some of the inputs include: The user will be able to enter the specific event that they wants to modify/add, the due dates of the events, the action they want to make, type of event they want to add (category).

-    Outputs: Some Outputs include: The program will have the option of printing whole schedule in the terminal, printing due dates and task, printing event times from the schedule in the terminal, or printing specified list/sublist in the program.
+> Outputs: Some Outputs include: The program will have the option of printing whole schedule in the terminal, printing due dates and task, printing event times from the schedule in the terminal, or printing specified list/sublist in the program.

- > * What are the features that the project provides?
+## Features

-    This program will provide custom form templates for event types, calculate remaining time until task due date, provide encouraging messages to motivate and engage users more directly, automate breakdown of task, provide the ability to switch  of different features to declutter UI, add custom tags for tasks in terms of importance, input test dates and important events and automatically update teh calendar.
+> This program will provide custom form templates for event types, calculate remaining time until task due date, provide encouraging messages to motivate and engage users more directly, automate breakdown of task, provide the ability to switch  of different features to declutter UI, add custom tags for tasks in terms of importance, input test dates and important events and automatically update teh calendar.

-    Depending on time constraints we may also implement GUI for easier inputting, custom backgrounds, text reminders in place of phone notifications.
+> Depending on time constraints we may also implement GUI for easier inputting, custom backgrounds, text reminders in place of phone notifications.

- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
- > You also need to set up an empty project board using GitHub projects (board view).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column